The negative and positive values of cultural anthropology

 overtones.
 It is not good enough to allow some other person to do one's translation.
 If a person is

 to be a missionary, he or she is obliged to see that the communication is effective.
 The matter of

 meaning is extremely complex when we start to investigate it.

-Anthropology has explored both the areas of linguistics and
+Cultural anthropology has explored both the areas of linguistics and

-the relation between language and culture (ethnolinguistics) and these resources are available for
+the relation between language and culture (ethnolinguistics), and these resources are available for

 - By studying innovation as the dynamics of a culture

 change, anthropology has taught us much that is relevant to religious conversion.
 Why do